tshort/julia/test/standalone-aot/README.md

 ## Next steps

-- Continue to work on initialization.
-- Figure out how to implement the two-arg version of `ccall` with a library specified.
-- Fix exporting, so only the methods passed to `create_native` get exported.
 - Don't export intrinsics as globals.
-- Work out how to initialize type pointers: should be part of `jl_init`.
-- Work out initialization and calls from other code.
-What about multiple library invocations?
 - Work out stdin, stdout, etc.
 - Come up with a strategy for `invoke`.